 Guaranteed Acceptance Life Insurance

-Guaranteed Acceptance Life Insurance policies are often referred to as "Final Expense Life Insurance" policies.
+Guaranteed acceptance life insurance policies are also sometimes referred to as "final expense life insurance" policies.
 They are typically used as a last resort when someone is not able to qualify for traditional life insurance and is seeking to purchase a policy to address their final expenses.

 Is Guaranteed Acceptance Life Insurance Right For You?

 If you want to leave something behind for a loved one but have a health issue that’s getting in the way of obtaining other forms of life insurance, a guaranteed acceptance policy might be worth considering.

 You may also consider purchasing a guaranteed acceptance life insurance policy if you want to leave a limited amount of money (many policies offer a maximum of $25,000 in coverage) to help pay for your burial and funeral costs after you pass away.
 Keep in mind, however, that your beneficiaries may use the death benefit from the policy any way they see fit.

 Contact a licensed insurance agent to learn more about this kind of coverage and whether or not it’s a good fit for your needs.